What’s in the box? Take a look inside the time capsule found in a Robert E. Lee monument - NewsBreak

 In September, the country’s largest Confederate statue, which depicted Robert E. Lee atop a horse, was removed from Richmond’s Monument Avenue.
 Days later, workers installed a new time capsule within the statue’s massive pedestal after efforts to locate one from 1887 were suspended .

 Crews uncovered the capsule unexpectedly about 20 feet above ground level while taking the monument’s pedestal down.
-It had previously been searched for in lower sections of the statue in September but wasn’t found, despite crews removing chunks of the pedestal and digging feet under the base.Report: Parents of actress Alicia Witt found dead in their home
+It had previously been searched for in lower sections of the statue in September but wasn’t found, despite crews removing chunks of the pedestal and digging feet under the base.COVID-19 cases break record in Arlington, counties experience test shortages

-Historical conservationists retrieved three books, an envelope, and a coin from inside.
-One of the books is an 1875 almanac and another appears to be an 1889 novel called ‘The Huguenot Lovers.’

 The contents were different than what records from the Library of Virginia suggested the time capsule would contain.
 Historians expected to find about 60 objects, many of which were believed to be related to the Confederacy.
 Records also suggested the capsule was buried in 1887, two years before one of the books appears to have been published.